-Starting off with healthy soil is going to be key when it comes to water retention.
+Starting with healthy soil is going to be key when it comes to water retention.
 The types of crops, season of the year, and method of watering are all going to impact your water needs.
-Watering is a crucial step to all forms of gardening, but especially important for greenhouse growers.
-This is because greenhouses can often create unique conditions – little to no wind (except in front of the fans), increased humidity, regulated temperatures, and shorter crop cycles.
-There are also various microclimates within the Dome that create unique conditions.
-These factors can make watering a bit tricky to figure out as a new greenhouse grower.
+Watering is a crucial step in all forms of gardening, but especially important for greenhouse growers.
+Greenhouses can often create unique conditions—little to no wind (except in front of the fans), increased humidity, regulated temperatures, and shorter crop cycles.
+Various microclimates within the Dome also create unique conditions.
+These factors can make watering a bit tricky to figure out.
 Let’s get into the basics of watering best practices!

 Healthy Soil